-On or hortly after arrival day our guardian tutor will make their first visit to see the student.
+On or shortly after arrival day our guardian tutor will make their first visit to see the student.
 A report will soon be uploaded on our information system.

 Our parent portal along with photographs and notes.
 During this visit our staff will introduce the student handbook and read out our student charter the code of Behaviour so they understand our rules.
 They are asked to sign this and keep a copy